+All of our laser hair removal treatments are delivered to strict medical protocols, and we only use medical grade lasers for the best results.
 Since only light is used to remove hair, it is totally non-invasive.
 Your eyes will be shielded during the treatment.
 While there is a slight chance of skin irritation and pigment changes, these complications are rare due to the type of lasers used at the Chiltern Medical Clinics and the training of our team.

 We are aware that there is some confusion for patients in understanding the difference between Laser and Intense Pulsed Light treatments for permanent hair reduction.
 Both treatments are similar in their role however the main advantages of using Laser over IPL are: